spotinst/help/src/docs/ocean/getting-started/gke.md

 ![gke-machine-types](https://github.com/user-attachments/assets/7a7ca8f0-3180-413a-9d59-ef380309248c)

 2. Optionally, you can import all GKE node pools into Ocean as [virtual node groups](ocean/features/launch-specifications).
-(The default node pool will be automatically imported.)
+(The default node pool will be automatically imported).

 ![gke-import-node-pools](https://github.com/user-attachments/assets/43e81df7-219f-464b-9cfe-dc29a407214a)

 ## Step 3: Connectivity

-You can now install the [Ocean Controller](ocean/tutorials/ocean-controller-v2/) and establish the connection between the Ocean SaaS and the cluster.
+Install the [Ocean Controller](ocean/tutorials/ocean-controller-v2/) and establish the connection between the Ocean SaaS and the cluster.

 ![gke-import-connect](https://github.com/user-attachments/assets/45abcc14-406d-42ae-ba79-b247c1d2fbc4)

 To install the Ocean Controller and establish connectivity:

 1. Create a Spot token (or use an existing one) and copy it to the text box.
 2. Enter the Namespace.
-The default is spot-system.
+The default is **spot-system**.

 3. To install the Ocean Kubernetes Controller, use either Helm (the preferred option) or via script.